 Lumbini Museum is located in the Cultural Zone, contains Mauryan and Kushana coins, religious manuscripts, terra-cotta fragments, and stone and metal sculptures.
 It also possesses an extensive collection of stamps from various countries depicting Lumbini and the Buddha.

 Kapilvastu Museum is situated 27 km west of Lumbini in the village of Tilaurakot.
-The museum holds coins, pottery and toys dating between the seventh century BC and fourth century AD.
-The museum also has good collection of jewelry and other ornaments of that period.
+The museum holds coins, pottery, and toys dating between the seventh century BC and fourth century AD.
+The museum also has a good collection of jewelry and other ornaments of that period.